We've been featured in:

 Time Limits For PTSD Claims

-If you would like to make a compensation claim for post-traumatic stress disorder, you must start legal proceedings within the limitation period.
+If you would like to begin a PTSD compensation claim, you must start legal proceedings within the limitation period.
+This time limit is 3 years and is set by the Limitation Act 1980.

-When Could You Suffer PTSD?
+How Could You Suffer PTSD?

 As previously discussed, you can develop PTSD following a variety of different traumatic events.
 These include: